 Varahamihira was one of the greatest astronomers, astrologers and mathematicians of ancient India.

 ‘Brihat Jataka’ is also one of India’s five major treatises on ‘Hindu Predictive Astrology’.

 Brihat Jataka is considered to be a standard textbook on Vedic Astrology, and is sometimes described as India’s foremost astrological text.

 The work covers a wide and complex range of predictive astrology.
 The brevity employed in its composition is noteworthy.

-The subjects dealt in the book are zodiacal signs, the planets, the manifold births, impregnation, birth matters, early death, the length of life of a child, Dasas and Antardasa, Astaka Varga, Avocation, Raja Yoga and Nabhasa Yogas.
+The subjects dealt in the book are zodiacal signs, the planets, the manifold births, impregnation, birth matters, early death, the length of the life of a child, Dashas and Antardashas, Astaka Varga, Avocation, Raja Yoga and Nabhasa Yogas.

 It further covers lunar combinations, any two planets in any one sign, ascetic Yogas, the moon and the zodiac, the planets in the twelve houses or Bhavas, Asraya Yoga, miscellaneous planetary combinations, evils, female horoscopes, death, lost horoscopes, the decanates, and conclusion.

 Brihat Jataka was considered to be a jewel among India’s astrological literature.
 In South India, Brihat Jataka and commentaries on it are held in the highest esteem, as the text had several commentaries written by noted astrologers of India.

 Books on ‘Brihat Jataka’ on Amazon India : Click here to buy

 Books on Astrology & Vedic Astrology on Amazon India : Click here to buy